digital-asset/daml/docs/source/tools/assistant.rst

 In general the ``daml`` assistant will install versions and guide you when you need to update SDK versions or project settings.
 If you disable ``auto-install`` and ``update-check`` in the global config file, you will have to manage SDK releases manually.

-..
-To find out what version: TODO (@associahedron) Add output of revamped version command here.

 To download and install the latest stable SDK release and update the assistant, run::

   daml install latest --activate